hartwigmedical/scripts/datarequest/README.md

 This page provides information about the data you received within the context of a data request (DR) from Hartwig Medical Foundation.

 ## General Notes
- - Sharing of data is done via an OKTA account which require dual-factor authentication.
-The OKTA account is required to access our [Nextcloud Portal](https://nc.hartwigmedicalfoundation.nl) and our [Download Portal](https://portal.hartwigmedicalfoundation.nl).
+ - Sharing of data is done via an OKTA account which requires dual-factor authentication.
+The OKTA account is used to access our [Nextcloud Portal](https://nc.hartwigmedicalfoundation.nl) and our [Download Portal](https://portal.hartwigmedicalfoundation.nl).
  - Please use the **unique ID** given to your request (eg "DR-XXX") in any communication with us about your data request.
  - When publishing results based on HMF data, please be aware that you can only refer to our samples using their HMF-IDs.
 These IDs are currently not shared when you receive data but can be requested whenever they become relevant.
  - Internally at HMF we load up all data into a MySQL database.
 The scheme and code to set this up yourself can be found on our [resources page](http://resources.hartwigmedicalfoundation.nl).